-- B. The 6 Dimensions; - I. Acute intoxication and/or withdrawal potential:
+B. The 6 Dimensions;

 No experience or not at risk of acute withdrawal.
 At most, symptoms consist of subacute withdrawal marked by minimal symptoms that are diminishing.

 Is likely to attend, engage, and participate in treatment, as evidenced by his/her meeting the following: